nextflow-io/nextflow/docs/config.rst

 Scope `env`
 -----------

-The ``env`` scope allows you to define one or more environment variables that will be exported to the system environment where pipeline processes need to be executed.
+The ``env`` scope allows the definition one or more variable that will be exported in the environment where the workflow tasks will be executed.

 Simply prefix your variable names with the ``env`` scope or surround them by curly brackets, as shown below::